Biosecurity and Plant Health Policy

 This document outlines Provender Nurseries policy on biosecurity & plant health.
 We take all aspects of bio-security & plant health very seriously.
 This document will be reviewed on a monthly basis to keep up to date with the changes in legislation brought in by government agencies.

 Our objective is to supply the highest quality plants.
 To do these we carry out regular visits to our suppliers to hand pick our stock whilst also checking their biosecurity standards and doing our own risk register assessment on our suppliers.

-At Provender Nurseries the Nursery Production & Biosecurity Manager is the dedicated person responsible for the biosecurity & plant health and APHA’s direct contact within the business.
+At Provender Nurseries the Nursery Production & Bio-Security Manager is the dedicated person responsible for the biosecurity & plant health and APHA’s direct contact within the business.
 It is the nursery production & bio-security manager’s job to keep up to date with all the latest legislations and changes for importing stock from European and non-European countries, to reduce the risk of bringing in and spread of any regulated pest and diseases.
 Whilst also passing on the information down through the rest of the business, making sure everyone in the company understands their roles and responsibilities for bio-security.
 Provender Nurseries uses a wide range of plant suppliers, as a result of this we screen all of them with regular questionnaires regarding their biosecurity & plant health principles, along with the questionnaires we carry out yearly visits to them when we hand picking the stock we bring it in to Provender Nurseries.